 We travelled to Antarctica with Ole and Roy who operate Wild Photo Travel, which is based in Svalbard.
 Both are accomplished, and award winning photographers in their own right.
 Be aware that these are expeditions, not tourist trips, so be prepared for wake up calls at 3am to take advantage of the light, and late nights for the same reason.
 We also went on their Svalbard expedition in March 2016, which gave us the opportunity to photograph landscape and Polar Bears in Winter light, and whilst the seas were still largely frozen.

-We use Nikon cameras, currently D4S and D800, principally due to their ability to shoot high quality images with fast shutter speeds in low light.
-A recent addition to our kit is the new D500, which adds 50% to the focal length of our lenses whilst providing "full frame" speed and quality.
+We use Nikon cameras, currently D4S and D500, principally due to their ability to shoot high quality images with fast shutter speeds in low light.
+The D4S is "full frame" whereas the D500 is a "crop" camera, which adds 50% to the focal length of our lenses whilst providing "full frame" speed and quality.
 Our main lenses are the 600mm F4, the lightweight 300mm and the superb 70-200mm.

 Most serious photographers we have met shoot their images in RAW, rather than JPEG, as this allows the maximum opportunity to enhance the final image on the computer.
 The software of choice is Adobe Photoshop Lightroom (Lightroom), which is "non destructive" meaning that it does not degrade the original image.
 Lightroom's "Publish Services" makes it easy to upload images to websites, such as this, in addition to various social media sites and the galleries we carry around on our iPads.
 Further enhancements can be made using the Nik software suite and Piccure, which link in to the Lightroom interface.